A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Applicability and Limitations

 \subsubsection{Pareto Distribution}

 For the Pareto distribution, the KS test results show a statistic of \(0.6230\) with a \(p\)-value of \(0.0000\), highlighting the model's inability to adequately represent the heavy-tailed characteristics of the data.
-Figure~\ref{fig:pareto_comparison} reveals these limitations, particularly for rare, high-severity claims critical in reinsurance applications.
-Incorporating custom-tailored loss functions and oversampling the tail regions during training could mitigate these deficiencies.
+As illustrated in Figure~\ref{fig:pareto_comparison}, the generated distribution systematically underestimates catastrophic losses, a critical shortcoming for reinsurance risk modeling.
+This is particularly concerning given that Pareto-type tails are widely used in catastrophe and operational risk modeling because of their theoretical grounding in regular variation~\cite{Embrechts1997}.
+Incorporating custom-tailored loss functions and oversampling tail regions could mitigate these deficiencies.
+Another promising avenue involves hybrid modeling: coupling generative models for the bulk of the data with parametric Pareto fits for the extreme tail, thereby combining data-driven flexibility with theoretical rigor~\cite{Frey2019}.
+While parametric fits achieve lower KS statistics for marginal distributions, they cannot capture joint dependencies across lines, which are central to PPO-based optimization.